QuestPDF/QuestPDF/Source/QuestPDF/Resources/PackageLicense.md

 - Support for commercial usage.
 - Freedom to create and deploy unlimited closed-source projects, applications, and APIs.
 - Royalty-free redistribution of the compiled library with your applications.

-  Transitive Dependency Usage
+### Transitive Dependency Usage

 If you're using QuestPDF as a transitive dependency, you're free to use it under the MIT license without any cost.
 However, you're welcomed and encouraged to support the project by purchasing a paid license if you find the library valuable.

 ### Non-profit Usage

-If you represent an open-source project, a charitable organization, or are using QuestPDF for educational purposes or training courses, you can also use QuestPDF for free under the MIT license.
+If you represent an open-source project, a charitable organization, or are using QuestPDF for evaluation, learning or training purposes, you can also use QuestPDF for free under the MIT license.

 ### Small Businesses